 Impact Level Medium

-Key Action Audit prosthetic shoe claims to confirm documentation supports terminal device classification — not orthopedic shoe or supportive foot device — before March 7, 2026
+Key Action Audit documentation for all prosthetic shoe claims to confirm the patient meets the terminal device definition before the effective date of March 7, 2026

 CMS Prosthetic Shoe Coverage Criteria and Medical Necessity Requirements 2026